chaxus/ran/readme.md

 </p>
 <br/>

 This is a personal project.
-When deploying it to a production environment, please take caution on your own.
-The source code is fully open-sourced and can be freely accessed or modified.
-Contributions to issues and pull requests are greatly welcomed.
+Before deploying to production, please be cautious.

+The source code is fully open-sourced and modifiable.
+Contributions to issues and pull requests are welcome.

-> Manage code assets meticulously, akin to handling finances, and reap the rewards of time's compounding interest.
+I've made the codes open-source, hoping they'll be a beneficial resource for all.

 The project encompasses a diverse range of codes, encompassing web component libraries, machine learning capabilities, function libraries, select CSS fragments, web3 smart contracts, and numerous other elements.

-Moreover, I have kindly made these codes available as open-source, hoping that they will prove to be a beneficial resource for everyone.

 Thank you for showing interest by `star`...